<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Don't expect them to connect the dots between their problems and your features.

-Now that you’ve done an awesome discovery, use this information to customize your demo.
-Research shows, demo’s that tie back specific pain points and articulate the value of the solution are 35% more likely to result in closed deals.
+Now that you've completed the discovery phase, use this information to customize your demo.
+Research shows that demos that address specific pain points and articulate the solution's value are 35% more likely to result in closed deals.

 You need to match up what you show them with their specific pain points, verbalize that connection, and get them to articulate it back to you.